 - Make sure that the company you decide to go with guarantees their install, is licensed to install the product and is not just some fly by night operation

 - Make sure that if you purchase a gate with you fence that it does not have a top crossbar on the gate or a bar across the bottom that you have to step over every time you go in and out of the pool.
-Both of these are a safety hazards
+Both of these are safety hazards

-- When picking the mesh make sure that the spacing is at least a quarter inch so to provide maximum transparency.
+- When picking the mesh to make sure that the spacing is at least a quarter inch so to provide maximum transparency.

 - Make sure that the poles being used have stainless steel pins at the bottom instead of just aluminum poles that a lot of company’s use.
 These stainless steel pins not only give you a smaller hole in your deck, but they are also unbreakable too.